Moros1138/gfxBlackbox/README.md

 Portions of the code have been adapted/rewritten and should NOT be considered my original work!
-I take very little credit for adapting it for use with the OneLoneCoder PixelGameEngine, however, aside from the drawing functions, this header should be useful regardless of the framework you use to put your pixels on the screen!
+I take very little credit for adapting it for use with the OneLoneCoder PixelGameEngine, however, aside from the drawing functions, ~~this header should be useful regardless of the framework you use to put your pixels on the screen~~!
+(I lied, it relies on the 2d vector class provided by PGE)

 ## CREDITS